Melberoni/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-Need to complete election results analysis by completeing the following tasks
+A colorado Board of Elections employee has asked me to complete election results analysis by doing the following tasks:
-1. Calculat ethe total number of votes
+1. Calculate the total number of votes
 2. get a complete list of all candidates who recieved votes
 3. calculate the total number of votes each candidate recieved
 4. calculate the percentage of votes each candidate recived